 Alcoholics Anonymous and Narcotics Anonymous (AA and NA Community Volunteers) - The AA and NA programming are conducted by active AA an NA members who seek to help alcohol and drug addicts in jail to learn about sobriety and how to live a clean lifestyle.
 Group facilitators work out of the AA/NA literature to structure the group process and teach members about powerlessness and helplessness over their addictions.
 Duration/Frequency of Class: Weekly meetings available at different times and days.

 Dual Diagnosis (J-Port) - Justice Project Outreach Team (JPORT) a specialized program of Community Support & Treatment Services provides mental health consumers in the jail diagnosed with a co-occurring disorder of a mental illness and substance abuse disorder a class on being dually diagnosed and how to effectively manage their illnesses.
 Participants are educated on co-occurring disorders, medication management, and treatment.
 Duration/Frequency: 6 weeks, once a week.
+(Currently not running)

 Women's Trauma (J-Port) - Justice Project Outreach Team (JPORT) a specialized program of Community Support & Treatment Services provides a gender specific trauma class to women inmates who identify as having experienced trauma at some point in their lives.
 This best practice program was designed by Stephanie Covington, PHD, a pioneer in the field of women's issues, addiction, and recovery.
 She developed an innovative, gender-responsive, and trauma-informed approach to treat women in both institutional and non-institutional settings.
 Participants learn about trauma and its effects in their lives.
 They gain the understanding and empowerment to effectively manage trauma symptoms and successfully remain sober.
 Duration/Frequency: 6-7 weeks, once a weeks.